 - Cash The cost is \$3.50.
-You need excat change.

-- Ticket You need one ticket.

-- Monthly ETS pass
+You need exact change.
+Drivers do not have change, but some busses accept debit cards. - Ticket You need one ticket. - Monthly pass

-- Arc card

-You can buy tickets or monthly passes at LRT stations and convenience stores, like Husky.
-Unless riders have an Arc card or monthly ETS pass, each person 13 years or older needs one ticket for every 90 minutes of public transit.
+You can buy tickets or monthly passes at LRT stations and convenience stores, like Circle K.

-If you pay with cash, be sure to receive a transfer ticket ripped at time of expiration because sometimes you need more than one bus to get to your destination.
+Sometimes you need more than one bus to get to your destination.
+Ask the bus driver for a transfer.
+Ask right away when you get on the bus and pay.

 If you are taking the LRT, you must stamp your ticket to validate it.
 Keep your ticket handy.
-You might have to pay \$250 if you do not have a valid bus or LRT pass!
+You might have to pay \$250 if you do not have your valid bus or LRT pass!